Kent Emanuel

-Kent Jeffrey Emanuel (born June 4, 1992) is an American professional baseball pitcher in the Pittsburgh Pirates organization.
-He played college baseball for the University of North Carolina at Chapel Hill and made his MLB debut with the Houston Astros in 2021.
+Kent Jeffrey Emanuel (born June 4, 1992) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Miami Marlins.
+Emanuel played college baseball for the North Carolina Tar Heels.

 Amateur career

 Emanuel attended Woodstock High School in Woodstock, Georgia.
 He was drafted by the Pittsburgh Pirates in the 19th round of the 2010 MLB draft, but did not sign.
 Emanuel attended the University of North Carolina at Chapel Hill and played college baseball for the North Carolina Tar Heels.
 In 2011, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2013, Emanuel was named the Atlantic Coast Conference Baseball Pitcher of the Year.